coderefinery/manuals/lesson-contribution.md

 We use GitHub issues to communicate things that need to be updated, collect feedback and improvement suggestions.
 Latest prior to every workshop we go through the issues and implement and resolve at least the urgent ones.

-All our lesson materials are written in Markdown using our own [Sphinx lesson template](https://github.com/coderefinery/sphinx-lesson-template).
+All our lesson materials are written in Markdown using fairly normal Sphinx, like how we teach, with a few extras from our own [Sphinx lesson](https://github.com/coderefinery/sphinx-lesson/) extension.

 ## How you can contribute